-11 Branchless Banking Procedures
+10 Branchless Banking Procedures

-11.1 Preparation
+10.1 Preparation

-Before starting mobile banking activities, FIs should thoroughly prepare themselves in the light of these guidelines.
+Only authorized Financial Institution can provide Branchless Banking services as stipulated in these regulations.
+Before applying for such an authorization, FIs should thoroughly prepare themselves in the light of these regulations.
 The process should start from top level strategic decision of entering into branchless banking activities.
 Once the decision is made, preparation of necessary policies & procedure manuals, strengthening of existing risk management & audit functions as required and identification of partners, service providers and agents should be done.
-The FI may then approach SBP for a formal permission to conduct $\mathcal{BB}$ .
+The FI may then approach SBP for a formal authorization to conduct BB.